Semiparametric Efficient Inference in Adaptive Experiments: Problem Setting and Fixed-Time Inference

 \begin{remark}[Semiparametric Efficiency] Assume that we set $k_t$ such that $\lim_{t \to \infty} k_t > \sup \frac{1}{\pi^{\mathrm{AIPW}}}$.
 Assume that the estimated conditional variance function $\hat{v}_t$ is consistent for $v$ such that $\lVert \pi_t^{\mathrm{A2IPW}} - \pi^{\mathrm{AIPW}} \rVert_2 = o_{\mathbb{P}}(1)$.
-If $k_t$ grows at a rate such that $ k_t \lVert \pi_t^{\mathrm{A2IPW}} - \pi^{\mathrm{AIPW}} \rVert_2 = o_{\mathbb{P}}(1) $ and all other assumptions of Theorem\ref{theorem:MDS-CLT} hold, then $\hat{\theta}_T^{\mathrm{A2IPW}}$ is semiparametric efficient. \end{remark}
+If $k_t$ grows at a rate such that $ k_t \lVert \pi_t^{\mathrm{A2IPW}} - \pi^{\mathrm{AIPW}} \rVert_2 = o_{\mathbb{P}}(1) $ and all other assumptions of Theorem~\ref{theorem:MDS-CLT} hold, then $\hat{\theta}_T^{\mathrm{A2IPW}}$ is semiparametric efficient. \end{remark}

 In the final sentence of Theorem~\ref{theorem:MDS-CLT}, we state that if $\pi_t$ converges to $\pi^{\mathrm{AIPW}}$, then the semiparametric lower bound is minimized with respect to $\pi$ \citep{hahn2011adaptive}.
 In order to make use of this result, we require an adaptive policy that converges to $\pi^{\mathrm{AIPW}}$.
 Remark~\ref{remark:semiparametric-efficient} states that $\pi_t^{\mathrm{A2IPW}}$ is such a policy as long as our estimates of $v$ are consistent and our truncation does not vanish too quickly.
 The rate at which $k_t$ is allowed to increase as per the conditions in Remark~\ref{remark:semiparametric-efficient} depends on the rate that $\hat{v}_t$ converges to $v$.
 In practice this rate is unobservable, and it is worth acknowledging this limitation.
-Overcoming this limitation is an interesting direction for future research.
+Addressing this limitation is an interesting direction for future research.

-A t-statistic, along with an explicit confidence interval, are defined in Appendix~\ref{appdx:tstat}.
+A t-statistic, along with an explicit CI, are defined in Appendix~\ref{appdx:tstat}.
 Although our interval is the same as the one given in \cite{kato2021}, our relaxed assumptions make its use applicable in more general settings, such as when the potential outcomes follow a distribution without bounded support.